rsoury/callsesh/README.md

 This application includes endpoints that are used as Callback URLs from Twilio Proxy. ie. When a phone call ends, there needs to be some cleanup and payment process.
 This is managed by capturing a webhook event from Twilio Proxy.

-Use Ngrok `ngrok http 80` to run a Publicly Accessable Tunnel to the Application Set the env variable `PUBLIC_PROXY_URL` to the ngrok secure address This will allow cloud operations to still function, like Twilio Callbacks and Workflows
+Use Ngrok `ngrok http 80` to run a Publicly Accessible Tunnel to the Application Set the env variable `PUBLIC_PROXY_URL` to the ngrok secure address This will allow cloud operations to still function, like Twilio Callbacks and Workflows